 These factors, when applied to the SDC per EDU for single family homes, results in an average estimated SDC charge that varies by home size, as indicated in Exhibit 4.4.
-Using this approach, single family dwellings (detached and attached housing) would be charged stormwater SDCs based on floor area (which includes ISA assumptions that vary by home size).
-For construction of accessory dwelling units (ADUs), SDCs would be charged at the small home rate.
+No discount in stormwater SDCs are recommended at this time.